ExpatUK/SteamDeckGyroDSU/README.md

 # SteamDeckGyroDSU
 **DSU** (*cemuhook protocol*) server for motion data for **Steam Deck**.

+## Fork

+This fork was created to trial implementing DS4 support if/when I ever get time.

 ## Install/Update

 Open this page in the browser in **Steam Deck**'s desktop mode.